aekendig/docker-rstudio-tutorial/README.md

 2. Run a template Docker container
 3. Build upon the template Docker container to create your own

-To do the tutorial, see "tutorial-instructions".
+To do the tutorial, see "tutorial-instructions.md".

-PDF documents provide more background and details.
+PDF documents provide more background and details (presentations for lab meeting and R-Ladies Gainesville).

 Tutorial testing and feedback: Zach Moore, Luke Flory, Drew Hiatt, Whalen Dillon, Tabitha Petri, Steven Cabrera, Suzy Canavan, Seokmin Kim, Callie San Antonio, Jesse Borden, Sam Scherneck